rafaellopesdesa/NtupleTools/AutoTuple/README.md

 Instructions:
   1. Clone the NTupleTools repository to an empty directory (git clone ssh://git@github.com/cmstas/NtupleTools AutoTupler)  Open a screen session.
   2. In the NtupleTools/AutoTuple directory, write a text file called instructions.txt wih the instructions.
 First line: global tag.
 Second line: CMS3 tag.
-Rest of file: 1 line per sample with the following columns, separated by spaces: name, xsec, k, isData (True or False), sparm names (optional).
+Rest of file: 1 line per sample with the following columns, separated by spaces: name, xsec, k, e, isData (True or False), sparm names (optional).
 Hint: see the "awesome trick" below!
   3. ". setup.sh instructions.txt" (no quotes)
   4. Monitor it fairly closely for ~30 mins or so (until the AutoTupleHQ page is available); it may ask for passwords, proxies, etc.  You can find the status page at http://uaf-7.t2.ucsd.edu/~USER/AutoTupleHQ.html, where USER is your username on the uaf
   5. When all jobs finished, copy to hadoop.
 You can do this manually or with ". copy.sh /SAMPLENAME/foo/bar CMS3_V07-0X-YY" (the latter way will tell you the location and the nEvents copied).